-Pitney Bowes recently sponsored Girls Who Code's five-year anniversary event in New York City.
-Girls Who Code is a non-profit organisation whose mission is to help close the gender gap in technology and empower girls to become change makers through coding.

-MIND Research Institute

-The Pitney Bowes Foundation partnered with MIND to provide transformative mathematical experiences to students from kindergarten to grade 6 in locations across the country.
-The ST maths programme connects STEM to students, helping them gain a deeper understanding of maths, develop perseverance and problem-solving skills, and grow into lifelong learners.
-MIND provides a highly visual, personal, engaging and rigorous maths experience, building skills that are increasingly valued by technology companies and inspiring students to become creative problem solvers.

-Reading Is Fundamental

-Since 2004, Pitney Bowes and the Pitney Bowes Foundation have been proud supporters of Reading Is Fundamental (RIF), the nation's largest children's literacy organisation.
-Our support has included funding for teacher training, book distributions to underserved school districts and the development of Share the Message: Read! volunteer tool kits.
-Share the Message: Read! is a rewarding programme in which volunteers read with young students from pre-kindergarten to grade 5, conduct craft projects and help the children to choose a new book of their own to take home.
+Network For Teaching Entrepreneurship (NFTE) NFTE provides a variety of innovative programs that inspire young people from low-income communities to build entrepreneurial skills, launch businesses and connect experiential learning to educational programs.
+For NFTE's 2017 World Series of Innovation, the Pitney Bowes Foundation challenged students to design a product that helps kids or adults to explore real-world STEM (Science, Technology, Engineering, Math).
+Prizes were awarded to ArchiPicture, which allows users to design, or import, virtual structures, displaying the object in true scale while introducing STEM aspects of architecture; and to NanoScience, which teaches children and adults about nanoscience and its intersection with interests such as sports, biology, and fashion through a series of games that users can play.
+Girls Who Code Pitney Bowes recently sponsored Girls Who Code's five-year anniversary event in New York City.
+Girls Who Code is a nonprofit organization whose mission is to help close the gender gap in technology and empower girls to become change makers through coding.
+MIND Research Institute The Pitney Bowes Foundation partnered with MIND to provide transformative mathematical experiences to students in grades K-6 in locations across the country.
+The ST Math program connects STEM to students, helping them gain a deeper understanding of math, develop perseverance and problem-solving skills, and grow into life-long learners.
+MIND provides a highly visual, personal, engaging and rigorous math experience, building skills that are increasingly valued by technology companies and inspiring students to become creative problem solvers.
+Reading Is Fundamental Since 2004, Pitney Bowes and the Pitney Bowes Foundation have been proud supporters of Reading Is Fundamental (RIF), the nation's largest children's literacy organization.
+Our support has included funding for teacher training, book distributions to underserved school districts, and the development of Share the Message: Read! volunteer tool kits.
+Share the Message: Read! is a rewarding program in which volunteers read with young students in pre-K to grade 5, conduct craft projects, and help the children choose a new book of their own to take home.
 In 2017, our Share the Message: READ!
 Activities included "Explore.
 Innovate.
-Play!" at Discovery Museum and Planetarium in Bridgeport, CT; the Washington Early Learning Center's Head Start programme in Appleton, WI; and the Pembroke Avenue Elementary School in Danbury, CT.
-In 2018, we are working with RIF to create a new family/teacher resource guide on coding, and a related employee volunteer toolkit.
+Play!" at Discovery Museum and Planetarium in Bridgeport, CT; the Washington Early Learning Center's Head Start program in Appleton, WI; and the Pembroke Avenue Elementary School in Danbury, CT.
+In 2018, we are working with RIF to create a new family / teacher resource guide on Coding, and a related employee volunteer toolkit.